 Sardinian Wine & Cheese Tasting: You can also head to the local farms for a food tour.
 You can visit a winery plus a local shop to taste real Sardinian cheese.

-Top Tours from Cagliari Port At A Glance
+Top Tours At A Glance

 If you’re deciding between the excursions already listed, this quick overview makes it easier to compare your options at a glance.
 From coastal adventures to cultural experiences, each tour offers a different way to enjoy your time beyond the port.
 So, whether you’re drawn to the sea, nature, history, or local flavors, this table helps you quickly match the right experience to your travel style.